-This is something I know well.
-I’m not sure how long this post is going to be, but I’m just going to shoot from the hip on this one.
-I’ll explain my experience growing up, how I was raised and how I took those lessons from my early childhood care-givers and completely isolated myself from all those that tried to get close to me because I was acting as though I was better than just about everybody who came into my life.
-It’s a lonely story, but one that needs to be told incase others are stumbling down the same path I had.
+Superiority complex, this is something I know well.
+I’m not sure how long this post is going to be, but I’m going to shoot from the hip on this one.
+I’ll explain my experience growing up, how I was raised and how I took those lessons from my early childhood care-givers and completely isolated myself from all those that tried to get close to me.
+Due to me acting as though I was better than everybody who came into my life.
+It’s a lonely story, but one that needs to be told.
+Incase others are stumbling down the same path I had.

-If you are, know that it’s not to late to change things for the better.
+If you are on this path, know that it’s not to late to change things for the better.
 And I’ve also learned that people can be pretty forgiving.
 So no matter where you are on your journey, don’t lose heart!
 It gets better once you realize you need to shift your perspective.

 Though, this changed abruptly with the death of a family member, we were all still pretty vocal about our opinions of others.
 It seemed that no matter who was being scrutinized, there was always fault to be found with the other person.
 The old adage, “if you don’t have anything nice to say…”, was not observed in my family’s moral or value repertoire.

-And this was our main mode of feeling a sense of belonging with one another, by tearing another down.
-This makes me a little sad to think about it now.
+And this was our main mode of feeling a sense of belonging with one another.
+By tearing another down.
+This makes me a little sad to think about now.
 I don’t remember any one of my care-givers ever complimenting somebody else in the family.
-Not even once.
-I think I may have received a compliment, about my appearance.
-But even that’s vague and I’m not entirely sure it actually happened the way I remember it.
-Ah, I remember!
-One of my care-givers told me I had nice calves and I think it was the only compliment I ever received.
-This is actually a little mind blowing now that I’m writing it down.
+I think I may have received a compliment about my appearance.
+One of my care-givers told me I had nice calves and I think it was the only compliment I ever received from them.

 Dangling the Carrot

-The one thing my family excelled in was withholding love and affection from one another while hinting or suggesting that they could love you, if only you were different in some way.
+The one thing my family excelled at was withholding love and affection from one another while hinting or suggesting that they could love you, if only you were different in some way.
 Usually to fit their mold or idea of how you should be.
 It seemed that everybody had an image of what the perfect life should look like or how you should be in there eyes, and if you didn’t fit, you were tossed to the side like a piece of garbage.

-This may seem like a harsh assessment, but as I’ve said above, there wasn’t any positive reinforcement or any caring and understanding persons available.
+This may seem like a harsh assessment, but as I’ve said above, there wasn’t any positive reinforcement or caring and understanding.
 You either did what was expected of you and were granted permission to ridicule others together, or you were ostracized for not belonging, being ridiculed yourself.
-It was a polarizing and very sad place to be caught in the middle of.
+It was a polarizing and sad place to be caught in the middle of.

 Again, this way of living did not leave me in a good place.
 I had very little emotional support, few friends and my family was almost nonexistent.
 I had found myself in unhealthy relationships, and living in a pretty consistent state of fear.
 This was something I hadn’t really come to understand until somewhat recently.

-What I realized, after thinking about the type of romantic relationship I wanted for myself was, that I am deathly afraid of all the women in my life.
+What I realized, after thinking about the type of romantic relationship I wanted for myself was, that I am afraid of all the women in my life.
 The women in my family were so mean, so cutting, with their words and actions, that I constantly felt on edge around them.
 As well as feeling this way around people that remind me of them also.
 Which was everybody I chose to surround myself with.

-My female family members were people I was trained to see as loving individuals, only to feel that they were abusive in the most subtle of ways.
-And they knew no restraint in their ire which made it all the worse.
+My female family members were people I was trained to see as loving individuals, only to feel abused by them.
+And they knew no restraint in their ire, which made it all the worse.
 As an example of the types of comments they were capable of, one of my family members had told me that another of my family members would kill themselves if I was a certain way.
-I couldn’t have been more than fourteen at the time, but that remark to this day still shakes me a little.
+I couldn’t have been more than fourteen at the time.
+But that remark to this day still shakes me a little.

-There was a callous disregard for the emotions of others in all of our interactions, which was something I picked up and used as a survival tactic to protect myself from the hurtful remarks and actions of my “loved ones”.
-I was also so numb from the constant woundings, that it was difficult to feel anything at all.
+There was a callous disregard for the emotions of others in all of our interactions.
+This was something I picked up and used as a survival tactic to protect myself from the hurtful remarks and actions of my “loved ones”.
+I was also so numb from the constant wounding, that it was difficult to feel anything at all.
 Also this is one of the main reasons I had such trouble building meaningful and lasting relationships with anybody.
-I just couldn’t bring myself to be open to another after being so thoroughly abused verbally.
+I couldn’t bring myself to be open to another after being so thoroughly abused verbally.
 The idea of showing my vulnerabilities to someone who could do so much damage to me, one of the cornerstone of building intimate relationships, seemed crazy to me.

 So, I avoided being in relationship with others.
-I acted larger than life on the outside to hide the fear of being hurt again by those I loved most.
-I also distanced myself from just about everybody in my life, further and further until I had only a few supports who stuck with me even though I was actively trying to push them away.
+I acted larger than life on the outside, to hide the fear of being hurt again by those I loved most.
+Also, I distanced myself from just about everybody in my life, further and further until I had only a few supports who stuck with me even though I was actively trying to push them away.
 I would like to again extend my gratitude to those who did stick by my side.
-You mean the world to me.
-Thank you <3.
+Thank you, you mean the world to me <3

 Hurt People Hurt People

-I was in their shoes, I know how lonely and fearful they felt.
+I was in their shoes and I know how lonely and fearful they feel.
 I did the same things when I was in their shoes.
-But there are other ways of being and it’s important to know, that understanding why someone did something isn’t the same as condoning it.
+But there are other ways of being.
+And it’s important to know, that understanding why someone did something isn’t the same as condoning it.

 So if the old saying is true, “hurt people hurt people”, than the opposite must be true too.
 Loving people then love people.
 And this is how I’m trying to change to reflect my new way of moving through the world.